trebaud/trebaud.github.io/content/posts/neovim-for-writers.md

 Plug 'junegunn/goyo.vim'
 ```

-Last but not least let's install the very good `vim-pencil` plugin to manage line and word wraps to make neovim look like a real text editor.
+Next let's install the very good `vim-pencil` plugin to manage line and word wraps to make neovim look like a real text editor.

 ```
 Plug 'preservim/vim-pencil'